 The sooner you start, the more time you have to fix any issues that may come up, so that you’re one hundred percent protected from any allegations that may come up from the beneficiaries.
 Even if the beneficiaries will ultimately agree to work things out based on an informal accounting, you will still need to file some kind of accounting, so get to work.

 A formal accounting has many downsides, not only for the executor but for the beneficiaries as well:

-Hire a Good Estate Attorney.
-If you are looking for an estate attorney who is experienced in preparing an informal accounting, call the Law Offices of Albert Goodwin at (212) 233-1233.
+Hire an experienced estate attorney.
+If you are looking for an estate attorney who is experienced in preparing an informal accounting, we at the Law Offices of Albert Goodwin are here for you.
+You can call us at 212-233-1233 or send us an email at [email protected].
 We can compile and submit your informal accounting and make sure that your rights are protected.